 Will You See the Forest Through the Trees?

 Before we start, we’ll need to discuss an important point.
 Any idea -- whether it’s true or false, has consequences.
 These consequences can make us happy or uncomfortable.
-Because of this, a person’s response to the truth can range from sublime awe to furious rage.
+Because of this, a person’s response to the truth can range from sublime awe to fear or anger.
 Further, the human mind’s capacity to rationalize and self-deceive is tremendous.
 For this reason, we ask that you pay attention to your emotions during your stay here.

-If you find yourself getting angry, fearful, or dismissive, you’ll need to ask yourself why this is happening.
+It's rare, but if you find yourself getting angry, fearful, or dismissive, you’ll need to ask yourself why this is happening.
 You’ll need to find the cause of your anger or fear because this emotion will interfere with your ability to discern and grasp the truth.
-This can not be overstated.

-Everyone comes to the truth with their own pre-conceived ideas.
+Everyone first approaches the truth with their own pre-conceived ideas.
 This is human and to be expected.
-Don’t worry – As long as you’re faithful to your intellect, you've nothing to fear.
-If you experience anger or fear but you keep reading, you’ll come to realize that the power of the truth is greater than your own, personal fear.
-Do not be afraid!
+Don’t worry.
+If you experience anger or fear but keep reading, you’ll come to realize that your fear is unfounded and that the truth is incredible and awesome.
+Be confident!

 If you leave the site, please remember to bookmark the page so you can easily return.